Deep Span Representations for Named Entity Recognition: Abstract

 \section{Abstract}

 Span-based models are one of the most straightforward methods for named entity recognition (NER).
 Existing span-based NER systems shallowly aggregate the token representations to span representations.
-However, this typically results in significant ineffectiveness for long-span entities, a coupling between the representations of overlapping spans, and ultimately a performance degradation.
+However, this typically results in significant ineffectiveness for long entities, a coupling between the representations of overlapping spans, and ultimately a performance degradation.
 In this study, we propose DSpERT (\textbf{D}eep \textbf{Sp}an \textbf{E}ncoder \textbf{R}epresentations from \textbf{T}ransformers), which comprises a standard Transformer and a span Transformer.
 The latter uses low-layered span representations as queries, and aggregates the token representations as keys and values, layer by layer from bottom to top.
 Thus, \ours\ produces span representations of deep semantics.

-With weight initialization from pretrained language models, \ours\ achieves performance higher than or competitive with recent state-of-the-art systems on eight NER benchmarks.\footnote{Our code will be publicly released.} Experimental results verify the importance of the depth for span representations, and show that \ours\ performs particularly well on long-span entities and nested structures.
+With weight initialization from pretrained language models, \ours\ achieves performance higher than or competitive with recent state-of-the-art systems on six NER benchmarks.\footnote{Our code is available at \url{https://github.com/syuoni/eznlp}.} Experimental results verify the importance of the depth for span representations, and show that \ours\ performs particularly well on long-span entities and nested structures.
 Further, the deep span representations are well structured and easily separable in the feature space.